 Benefits: Enhances your skills and makes you more versatile as a pilot.

-Step 4: Obtain an Instrument Rating (Restricted) IR(R)
+Step 4: Obtain an IMC Rating

-4. IR(R) Course:
+4. IMC Course:

 Requirements: PPL holder, minimum of 25 hours of flight time post-PPL